Stavvos/miniGame/README.md

    ```

 # Installation Windows 10 as of 20/11/2025

+- Make sure you have a C compiler installed.
+You can use whatever compiler you like, but installing Visual Studio is an easy, non-technical option.

 - Install cmake.
 There are many ways to do this on windows but a simple GUI based way is as follows.
 Go to: https://cmake.org/download/